seekey13/JobBinds/README.md

 ## Credits

 - Author: Seekey
-- Inspired by the need for fast and safe job-based keybind management.
+- Inspired by the need for job-based keybind management.

 ---